 Description: The NF consumer requests the UDM to delete the information related to the NF in the UE context.
 This implies that subscriptions to notification are as well removed.

-Known NF Consumers: AMF, SMF, SMSF
+Example Consumers: AMF, SMF, SMSF

 Inputs, Required: SUPI, NF type, Access type